hydroflux/ruby-enumerables-practice-enumerables-review/README.md

 #=> [1, 2, 3]
 ```

-You can see that we are moving over every element in the array and executing the code in the `do`, `end` block for each element.
-That is exactly how enumerators work––we call them on a collection (i.e. `array.each`), pass that method call a block (i.e. code in between the `do` and the `end`), and that code runs for every element in the collection.
+You can see that we are moving over every element in the array and executing the code in the `do`...`end` block for each element.
+That is exactly how enumerators work—we call them on a collection (i.e. `array.each`), pass that method call a block (i.e. code in between the `do` and the `end`), and that code runs for every element in the collection.

-## `.collect`/`.map`
+## `.collect` & `.map`

-`.collect` and `.map` are identical in functionality, and are similar to to `.each` with one distinct difference: when you call `.collect` or `.map` on an array or hash a new array or hash object is returned, **not** the original one.
+The `.collect` and `.map` methods are identical in functionality, and are similar to `.each` with one distinct difference: when you call `.collect` or `.map` on an array or hash a *new* array or hash object is returned, *not* the original one.

 Let's take a look: